The First Part Containing Book One,

 Concerning the Explanation of the Principles, from which the Construction both of Telescopes as well as Microscopes is Desired.

 This is one of Euler's major works, extending over most of his working life; the chapters in the three volumes were produced mainly from his shorter articles produced over many years, and assembled with the help of his co-workers.
-At present, we have only volume one completed to offer here so far.
+At present, volumes one and two are now completed.

 chapter I : Concerning the spreading of the image shown by a single lens.

 chapter 2 : The spreading of the image presented by several lenses.